 We’ve all heard about the freak times when people who had a rush of adrenaline did some crazy strong things.
 Whether it’s a mother lifting a tree off of their child or a person lifting up the back of a car to get a person out from underneath it, the human body is capable of immense bouts of strength when under the influence of adrenaline.
+You simply feel stronger.
 Here are the roots of this high and learn how adrenaline affects the human body.

 What Is Adrenaline?